Fantastix80/blog/src/content/posts/Introducing-my-homelab.md

 > OPNsense is **fully open source**, actively maintained by a vibrant community, with a modern interface.
 > pfSense exists in a free version (CE) and a paid version (Plus), and Netgate is putting less emphasis on the free edition: :link[Netgate]{id=https://www.netgate.com/}.

 In my case, I use pfSense to manage a **local network dedicated to my homelab**, completely isolated from my home Wi-Fi network.
-So I have the Wi-Fi LAN from my box on 192.168.X.X (for all household devices) and another LAN for the homelab on 10.0.1.X (for all containers and VMs).
+So I have the Wi-Fi LAN from my internet router on 192.168.X.X (for all household devices) and another LAN for the homelab on 10.0.1.X (for all containers and VMs).

 The entry point for this LAN is the virtual machine running pfSense.
 So, when someone tries to access my website at https://jeanvw.fr, their DNS resolves to my router’s public IP.
 The router receives the request and forwards it (via port forwarding) to 192.168.X.X (pfSense), which in turn forwards the request to one of my homelab’s machines on 10.0.1.X.

 ---

 ## Bastion host

+> [!note]
+> A **bastion host** is like a secure gateway that lets you access your private servers or services safely from the outside (like internet).
+> Instead of opening multiple doors (ports) to your network, you only open **one single, highly protected access point**: the bastion.
+> It handles secure authentication (like MFA), logs connections, and gives you central control over remote access.

 To secure access to my homelab, I chose :link[Teleport]{id=https://goteleport.com/}.
 It’s a modern solution that allows you to: